Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers South Carolina provides specific sales and use tax exemptions on data center equipment, software, and electricity.
-These statutory incentives are designed to significantly reduce both the initial capital investment and ongoing operational costs for qualifying facilities.
+Tax Advantage For Data Centers: South Carolina offers significant data center-specific incentives, including comprehensive sales and use tax exemptions on equipment purchases and electricity.
+These statutory benefits reduce both the initial capital investment and ongoing operational costs for qualifying facilities.

 Natural Disaster Risk